clj-kondo/clj-kondo/doc/types.md

 annotations.
 The linter for this is called `:type-mismatch` in the configuration.
-Clj-kondo knows the types of a selection of [clojure](https://github.com/borkdude/clj-kondo/tree/master/src/clj_kondo/impl/types/clojure) functions and is therefore able to warn about some mismatches like:
+Clj-kondo knows the types of a selection of [clojure](https://github.com/borkdude/clj-kondo/tree/master/src/clj_kondo/impl/types/clojure) functions and is therefore able to warn about mismatches like:

 ``` clojure
 $ clj-kondo --lint - <<< '(first (map inc))'